Introduction of Concrete Screed

 Application of Concrete Screed

-- The screed can be bonded to the bottom or laid unbonded onto an acceptable moist resistant veil which is required to be placed up & above the wodge.
+- The screed for concrete can be bonded to the bottom or laid unbonded onto an acceptable moist resistant veil which is required to be placed up & above the wodge.

 - Moreover, It can be applied as a floating finish over a film of taut insulation substance.